-You may constantly be bombarded with new subjects that should bother you and your loved ones.
-Don’t purchase anything that isn’t BPA-free.
+You may constantly hear about new subjects that should bother you and your family.
+Don’t buy products that isn’t BPA-free.
 Stay away from the microwave.
-Only store your cooking in glass storage sets, not plastic.
+Only keep your cooking in glass storage sets, not plastic.

-Now your neighbors are talking to you about indoor air quality (or IAQ) in Nashville.
-Don’t use anything with chemicals to clean your home.
+Now your neighbors are telling you about indoor air quality (or IAQ) in Nashville.
+You shouldn’t use anything with chemicals to sanitize your home.
 You should install an air purification system.
-You should use essential oils as an alternative to air fresheners.
+You need to use essential oils instead of air fresheners.

 The worries never stop.

 So you stop listening to all the noise and just do the best you can.
-We understand - why panic about one issue if you still have to constantly worry about everything else?
+We get it - why stress about one issue if you’re just going to have to constantly worry about everything else?

 But, of all things, indoor air quality is absolutely a point you should think about, and here’s why.